 Meaning we could ride that positive momentum and use a special trade to capture wayyyy more than that.

 Sure enough, I jumped in for:

+A 73% gain in one day…

 A 198% gain in four days… Nearly a triple there.

-A 254% gain in four days… Way more than triple your money.

 And a 100% gain in two hours.
 Easy, no-sweat double.
+All of these over the course of a month after the news dropped.